54ndm4n/hello-world/README.md

 # hello-world
 Test Repository

-This is a test repository, usign it to learn how to use github.com
+This is a test repository, using it to learn how to use github.com